 ETHEREUM 2.0 is a worldwide, decentralized open-source blockchain that supports smart contracts.
 With Ethereum, one can develop code that controls digital currency, executes exactly as designed, and is globally accessible.
-Ethereum has gone through four significant upgrades since its public main net debut in July 2015.
+The top cryptocurrency in India, Ethereum has gone through four significant upgrades since its public main net debut in July 2015.

 Homestead debuted in March 2016, Metropolis Byzantium debuted in October 2017.
 Metropolis Constantinople debuted in February 2019, and Istanbul debuted in December 2019.
 It is currently preparing to migrate from its previous version to its new version.
 Ethereum 2.0, as part of its ongoing efforts.

 Anyone who has followed Ethereum over the years is familiar with its history of unfulfilled promises, missing deadlines, and sporadic communication regarding future intentions.
-As a result, opponents have labelled Ethereum a “failed experiment”.
+As a result, opponents have labeled Ethereum a “failed experiment.”

 But, in addition to functional concerns, Ethereum has always had certain technological issues.
 Ethereum has always been held back by its sluggish transaction speed and unscalable nature.
-The cost of decentralisation has always been high.
-And the platform has never grown large enough to support huge apps like YouTube or Twitter on the network.
+The cost of decentralization has always been high.
+And the crypto platform India has never grown large enough to support huge apps like YouTube or Twitter on the network.
 ETH 2.0 has arrived.

 What is Ethereum 2.0?